grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 Linking an alert rule to a panel adds an annotation to the panel when the status of your alert rulechanges.
 If you don’t have a panel already, and since this is optional, you can skip this step for now and link it after you have finished configuring the alert rule.

 ## Trigger an alert
 We have now configured an alert rule and a contact point.
-Now let’s see if we can trigger our Alert by generating some traffic on our sample application.
+Now let’s see if we can trigger an alert by generating some traffic on our sample application.
 Browse to [localhost:8081](http://localhost:8081/).
 Add a new title and URL, repeatedly click the vote button, or refresh the page to generate a traffic spike.